A photograph of a woman with brown hair and a dress standing inside a building.

 Mary Savig

-The Smithsonian American Art Museum has appointed Mary Savig as the Lloyd Herman Curator of Craft.
-Savig’s duties will include research into collection objects; acquiring artworks for the museum’s permanent collection; collection displays at the museum’s Renwick Gallery, its branch for contemporary craft and decorative art; and organizing exhibitions about craft and maker culture.
+Mary Savig is the Fleur and Charles Bresler Curator-in-Charge for the Renwick Gallery.
+Savig’s duties include research into collection objects; acquiring artworks for the museum’s permanent collection; collection displays at the museum’s Renwick Gallery, its branch for contemporary craft and decorative art; and organizing exhibitions about craft and maker culture.
 Savig’s research interests include American studio craft, contemporary craft, American art and material culture.
-Savig begins work at the museum today.
 See full staff bio

 Exhibitions